MiamiOH-CSE274/Portfolio/README.md

 * Any of the labs or projects, provided it uses templates in an interesting way.

 The Hashing Lab uses templates in an interesting way.
-The link to my Hashing Lab repository on github is: https://github.com/MiamiOH-CSE274/05_Hashing_Lab/tree/kojsmn
+The link to my Hashing Lab branch in Brinkman's repository on github is: https://github.com/MiamiOH-CSE274/05_Hashing_Lab/tree/kojsmn

 Templates allow easy reuse of code.
 Templates can handle many different data types.
 This allows the programmer to decide what type of data type they would like to use.
 In the Hashing Lab, I use a template where that looks like template <class Key, class T>.
 This allows the user to specify what data type they would like K(key) to be and what